 The Negotiation Approach

-If there are any coping skills you might consider developing, try these 3.
-Naturally, they should be used in conjunction with cupcakes, and a side order of fries.
+If there are any coping skills you’d like to develop, I’d strongly suggest trying these three.
+Naturally, they should be used in conjunction with cupcakes.

 Insightfully yours,